byu-cpe/ecen520_student/microblaze/demo_io.md

         * Click "Connection Automation", select "All Automation" and click OK.
             * This will hook up the block to the AXI bus and generate new output ports for the module
         * Configure the block to match the LED ports
-            * Double click the box to open the "re-customize IP" box### Rebuilding Vitis Project from the command line
+            * Double click the box to open the "re-customize IP" box#
             * Select "All Outputs"
             * Change GPIO Width from 32 to 16
         * Select the gpio_rtl_0 output port, right click "External Interface Properties"
             * Change the name of the output port to "gpio_LED" in the "External Interface Properties" box.
     * Add the AXI GPIO module for the switches
-        * Follow the same procedure as above with the following changes### Rebuilding Vitis Project from the command line
+        * Follow the same procedure as above with the following changes
             * Rename the module "axi_gpio_SW"
             * Rename the ouptput pins to "gpio_SW"
             * Select "All Inputs"